whamcloud/Online-Help/docs/Install_Guide/ig_ch_12_installing_updates.md

 your installation or restarting your manager node, make sure you backup any modifications to this file first.
 Note that IML >= 3.x replaces apache with nginx.

-1. If your currently installed software version is between 2.0.0.0, update to version 2.2.0.2 first.
+1. If your currently installed software version is 2.0.0.0 , update to version 2.0.1.1 first.
 Then perform the following consecutive updates in the remaining steps.

-1. If your currently installed software version is 2.2.0.2, update to version 2.3 first.
+1. If your currently installed software version is 2.0.1.1, update to version 2.2.0.2 first.
 Then perform the following consecutive updates in the remaining steps.

-1. If your currently installed software version is 2.3, update to version 2.4.2.7 first.
-Then perform the following consecutive updates in the remaining steps.

-1. If your currently installed software version is 2.4.2.7, update directly to version {{site.version}} using [these instructions.](../Upgrade_Guide/Upgrade_EE-2.4-el6_to_LU-LTS-el7.md)
+1. If your currently installed software version is 2.2.0.2 or later, update directly to version {{site.version}}.

 ### IML 3.x.x Upgrades